Last updated 10th June, 2025

 If you're installing and replacing your boiler with a brand new central heating system, it can cost between £1,500-£3,000, as well as saving up to £350 per year on energy bills.

-Central heating installations and replacements are not to be done as a DIY job.
-The job needs to be completed by a qualified and gas safety registered engineer due to the strict safety regulations that come with a boiler and central heating in general.
+Central heating installation and replacements are not to be done as a DIY job.
+The job needs to be completed by a qualified and Gas Safe registered engineer due to the strict safety regulations that come with a boiler and central heating in general.

-There are lots of different boilers and central heating systems to choose from when deciding what is best for your home.
-Below is the average cost of installing a new central heating system with various boiler types with the added labour costs.
+There are lots of different boilers and central heating installations to choose from when deciding what is best for your home.
+Below are the average central heating installation costs for various boiler types with the added labour costs included.

 Type of boiler | Average Cost |